 - When you select a mode that matches a particular set of conditions, the camera will automatically select any necessary settings.
-All you need do is press the shutter button to take an optimized picture. - This chapter assumes the mode switch is set to or AUTO.
+All you need do is press the shutter button to take an optimized picture. - This chapter assumes the mode is set to (AUTO) for () Turning the Flash Off" (p.
+59) to () Using the Face Self-Timer" (p.
+64).